shearwavesplitter/AlpEventDownloader/README.md

 * Running multiple instances should be OK (just set mode to continue and summary files will contain events from both instances)

 ## To do
-* Include instructions for downloading restricted data
+* Include instructions for getting token for restricted data access
+* Implement "retry" mode